dave2k77/lrdbenchmark/notebooks/markdown/03_custom_models_and_estimators.md

 # Custom Models and Estimators

-This notebook demonstrates how to extend the LRDBenchmark library with custom data models and estimators, showing the extensibility and flexibility of the framework.
+This notebook demonstrates how to extend the lrdbenchmark library with custom data models and estimators, showing the extensibility and flexibility of the framework.

 ## Overview

-LRDBenchmark is designed to be highly extensible, allowing users to add their own data models and estimators.
+lrdbenchmark is designed to be highly extensible, allowing users to add their own data models and estimators.
 This notebook covers:

 1. **Understanding the Base Classes**: How the framework is structured
 2. **Custom Data Models**: Creating new stochastic processes